stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 So, you need some data to start.
 And it is not a drawback of machine learning or just deep learning - it is a fundamental property of any learning!

 Before you dive into some unknown waters, it is good to take a look at some [popular datasets](https://www.kaggle.com/benhamner/d/benhamner/nips-papers/popular-datasets-over-time/code).
 The key part about them is that they are... popular.
 It means, you can find a lot of examples what works.
+And have a guarantee that these problems can be solved with neural networks.

 ### MNIST